[ Printer Friendly Version ] [ Report Abuse ]

 What was that about?
 I certainly didn’t imagine that woman.

-"Put it away!"
-Albus hissed.
-"Muggles can't see you out here flaunting your wand like that."
+"Put it away!" he hissed.
+"Muggles can't see you out here flaunting your wand like that.
+You’ll look like a fool."

 Frowning sulkily, I stowed my wand in my back pocket like he had.
 "For the record," I whispered, "I wasn't flaunting it."
 Albus rolled his eyes.
 "Where are we going, anyway?
 The nearest tube station was back that way."